Fortnite presents Wild Dreams of The Kid LAROI

-Since his discovery in 2019, Australian rapper, singer and songwriter The Kid LAROI He’s become a rock-and-roll star, and soon his emotional hits and killer beats will be echoing across Fortnite.
-Take the jump to the island Wild Dreams of The Kid LAROI this Saturday, January 28, 2023 at 01:00 CET to discover an immersive sound experience that charts LAROI’s journey from humble beginnings to a global arena-filling superstar.
+Since his debut in 2019, Australian rapper, singer and songwriter The Kid LAROI It has become a worldwide phenomenon, and its emotional hits and dramatic beats will play in Fortnite. enter the island Wild Dreams of The Kid LAROI starting Friday, January 27, 2023 at 8:00 PM AR and 5:00 PM MX for an immersive listening experience along LAROI’s journey from humble beginnings to sell-out concerts as an international superstar.

-New LAROI songs will be heard on the island; among them, “Love Again”, which will be released on Saturday, January 28.
-In addition, three unpublished songs will make their appearance on the island and in the after party.
+This island will feature new music from LAROI, such as their upcoming song “Love Again”, which will be released on Friday, January 27.
+They will also be able to listen to three unpublished songs both in this experience and in the after party island.

-Before The Kid LAROI’s Wild Dreams kicks off, the costumes of The Kid LAROI Y The Rogue LAROI They will be available from January 27 in the Fortnite item shop.
-And before this, on January 24, players will be able to participate in the The Kid LAROI Cup for a chance to unlock these outfits early, as well as a special banner icon and emote!
+Before The Kid LAROI’s Wild Dreams is available, the outfits The Kid LAROI Y The Rogue LAROI They will be available in the Fortnite Item Shop starting January 26.
+But that’s not all, because they will be able to compete in the The Kid LAROI Cup on January 24 for a chance to unlock the outfits early and a special banner icon and emote!

 Wild Dreams of The Kid LAROI

-During both experiences, players will be able to complete the Wild Dreams missions from The Kid LAROI to get XP and special LAROI items, such as room themes love again Y thousands of thousandsthe loading screen LAROI and The Rogue and the graffiti LAROI was here Y LAROI signature.
-The Kid LAROI’s Wild Dreams quests will be available from January 28 at 00:00 CET to February 4 at 00:00 CET.
+During both experiences, players will be able to complete the Wild Dreams missions from The Kid LAROI to get XP and special items from LAROI, such as room music love again Y thousands of thousandsthe loading screen LAROI and The Rogue and the aerosols LAROI was here Y LAROI signature.
+The Kid LAROI’s Wild Dreams missions will be available from January 27 at 20:00 AR and 17:00 MX until February 3 at 20:00 AR and 17:00 MX.

-Wild Dreams of The Kid LAROI will be available in-game for a limited time: from January 28 at 00:00 CET to April 28 at 00:00 CEST.
-To participate, select the box Wild Dreams of The Kid LAROI on the Discover screen or enter the island code 2601-0606-9081.
-Either option will take you to the island “Wild Dreams of The Kid LAROI”, created in collaboration by Alliance Studios, Team Atomic and TheBoyDilly, which features a video directed by Adrien Wagner and produced by La Pac.
+Wild Dreams of The Kid LAROI will be available in-game for a limited time, from January 27 at 20:00 AR and 17:00 MX until April 27 at 19:00 AR and 16:00 MX.
+To enter, select the box Wild Dreams of The Kid LAROI on the Discover screen or enter the island code 2601-0606-9081.
+Both options will take you to the “Wild Dreams of The Kid LAROI” island, created in collaboration with creators Alliance Studios, Team Atomic and TheBoyDilly, and includes a video directed by Adrien Wagner and produced by La Pac.

-In addition, you can enjoy “Wild Dreams: The Kid LAROI Afterparty”, also created by Alliance Studios, Team Atomic and TheBoyDilly, which will be available from January 28 at 00:00 CET until April 28 at 00:00 CEST.
-You can join by selecting the box Wild Dreams: The Kid LAROI Afterparty on the Discover screen or by entering the island code 4294-0410-6136.
+In addition, the island “Wild Dreams of The Kid LAROI: Afterparty”, also created in collaboration with Alliance Studios, Team Atomic and TheBoyDilly, will be available from January 27 at 20:00 AR and 17:00 MX until April 27 at 7:00 p.m.
+AR and 4:00 p.m.
+MX.
+Select the box WILD DREAMS OF THE KID LAROI: AFTERPARTY to join on the Discover screen or by entering the island code 4294-0410-6136.

-Do you want to get The Kid LAROI merchandising before the concert?
-Well, The Kid LAROI and The Rogue LAROI costumes (among other items) will be available in the item shop starting January 27 at 01:00 CET!
+Looking for LAROI items before the show?
+Starting January 26 at 21:00 AR and 18:00 MX, The Kid LAROI and The Rogue LAROI Outfits (along with more items) will be available in the Fortnite Item Shop!

-From dreamer to hitmaker: Rise to the top in The Kid LAROI costume, including the style electrified in addition to the default.
-This costume includes the backpacking accessory Get My Bag with two styles: the default blue and Forever AlonePink color.
+Rise to the top and make your dreams come true with The Kid LAROI outfit, which includes the style Electrified in addition to the default style.
+This outfit includes the retro backpack Get My Bagwhich includes the default blue style and the pink style Forever Alone.

-From composer to hunter!
-Eliminate opponents on the battlefield with The Rogue LAROI outfit, including the style electrified in addition to the default.
-This costume includes the Tragic Saber backpacking accessorywhich can be unsheathed and used as peak.
-The store will also be available LAROI Improvisation wrappermatching the suit.
+From composers to hunters, eliminate opponents on the battlefield with The Rogue LAROI outfit, which includes the style Electrified in addition to the default style.
+This outfit includes the Tragic Saber retro backpackwhich can be drawn and used as peak.
+The role Improvisation by LAROIwhich will also hit the store, matches the outfit.

-Keep the party going long after the Afterparty with these items from the shop:
+Keep the party going even after the Afterparty thanks to these items from the item shop:

 -